Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (i) Product warranties: The Company gives warranties on certain products and services in the nature of repairs / replacement, which fail to perform satisfactorily during the warranty period.
 Provision made represents the amount of the expected cost of meeting such obligation on account of rectification / replacement.
 The timing of outflows is generally expected to be within a period of two years from the date of balance sheet.

-(ii) Provision for tax related litigations include liability on account of non-collection of declaration forms and other legal matters related to Sales Tax, Excise Duty, Custom Duty, Service Tax and Goods & Services Tax which are in appeal under the relevant Act / Rules.
+(ii) Provision for tax related litigations include liability on account of non-collection of declaration forms and other legal matters related to Sales Tax, Excise Duty, Custom Duty, Service Tax and Goods & Service Tax which are in appeal under the relevant Act / Rules.
 The above provision represents expected future outflows relating to various tax related matters, timing of which cannot be ascertained.
 The assumptions used to calculate the provisions are based on past experience of similar matters and professional consultations.

 (iii) Provision for other litigation related obligations represents estimated liabilities that are expected to materialise in respect of other matters under litigation.
 The above provision represents expected future outflows relating to litigation related matters, timing of which cannot be ascertained.
 The assumptions used to calculate the provisions are based on past experience of similar matters and professional consultations.